OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 filename should be interpreted as relative to the .vrt file (value is 1) or not relative to the .vrt file (value is 0).
 The default is 0.

-The shared attribute, added in GDAL 2.0.0, on the SourceFilename indicates whether the dataset should be shared (value is 1) or not (value is 0).
+The shared attribute, on the SourceFilename indicates whether the dataset should be shared (value is 1) or not (value is 0).
 The default is 1.
 If several VRT datasets referring to the same underlying sources are used in a multithreaded context, shared should be set to 0.
 Alternatively, the VRT_SHARED_SOURCE configuration